-In 2012, when I started blogging, and Mr. G and I were getting ourselves into internet marketing, I didn’t know anything about running a blog or online business.
+In 2012, when I started blogging, and Mr. G and I were getting into internet marketing, I knew nothing about running a blog or online business.

-My degree in European studies, which got me an insight into European politics, proved of little use when it came to building websites and writing copy.
+My European studies degree, which gave me insight into European politics, proved of little use when it came to building websites and writing copy.

 I figured that if I was ever to become a successful blogger and entrepreneur, I needed to school myself in the topics of my new pursuits.

 Inspired by James Altucher’s article, The Ultimate Guide to Reinventing Yourself, I decided books would be my teachers.